 Theme park magic, for a limited time only

-Written by Robert NilesTake a look at the theme park construction schedule, and you'll see a big gap for the Disney theme parks in the United States.
+, and you'll see a big gap for the Disney theme parks in the United States.
 Disney has no new attractions scheduled for debut in 2013.
 There's nothing new under construction at the Disneyland Resort in California, and the only new rides at Walt Disney World will either be open later this year, or not until 2014 and beyond.

 So when you've got nothing new to promote for a whole year, what do you hype?
 Bring on the gimmicks!